usaid-cs/yesterday-i-learned/random.md

 - Olga Korbut, Olympian gymnast, invented a flip so difficult and prone to injury that she now has a [banned move](https://en.wikipedia.org/wiki/Korbut_flip) named after herself (Korbut flip).
 - Since it is not legal to advertise alcohol on India TV, [these alcohol companies](https://en.wikipedia.org/wiki/Imperial_Blue_%28whisky%29) bypass the law by [surrogate advertising](https://en.wikipedia.org/wiki/Surrogate_advertising) "music CDs" instead.
 - When they say "solar has more capacity than oil", they mean that if the sun were up 100% of the time.
 In reality, electricity generated from solar is ~20% capacity.
-- Brits call people who go on a vacation "holidaymakers", Holidaygoers would be too logical.
 - [Slow cookers are good at nothing.](http://www.seriouseats.com/2016/10/why-pressure-cookers-are-better-than-slow-cookers.html) [Pressure cookers aren't that great, either.](https://news.ycombinator.com/item?id=13809891)
 - Don't get used to texting your boy/girlfriend for no reason.
 "Texting has killed relationships because people text all day and then when they're together they have nothing to talk about.
 Exist as individuals, and then come together to share your experiences.
 You don't need to be checking in with each other throughout the day."
 - Oatmeal is rolled oats.
 This is apparent as flat oats don't grow on trees.